 Self-guiding ToursA brochure detailing Norfolk's Civil War heritage is available from VisitNorfolk.
 The self-guiding tour covers such sites as Fort Norfolk, occupied by Confederate troops 1861-62, and the Freemason Historic District.
 Visitors also can pick up maps and information about other self-guiding tours such as Waterways to Freedom and Cannonball Trail.

 ShoppingNorfolk's pre-eminent shopping mecca, the MacArthur Center (300 Monticello Ave.), is in the heart of downtown.
-The huge, three-level mall has Dillard's and Nordstrom as its anchors.
-With 1 million square feet of shops, there are plenty of choices for even the pickiest of buyers.
-Chico's, Coach, Eddie Bauer, H&M, J. Crew, Johnston & Murphy, Pottery Barn and Williams-Sonoma are among the 140 retail offerings.
+The huge, three-level mall has Dillard's as an anchor.
+With 1 million square feet of shops, there are plenty of choices for even the pickiest of buyers, including a number of pop-up shops.
+The Apple Store and H&M are among the 140 retail offerings and services.

 The Historic Ghent district along Colley Avenue and Granby and 21st streets is a shopper's delight.
 The historic character of stately turn-of-the-20th-century homes and tree-lined streets blends well with comfortable bungalows, apartment buildings and newly converted condominiums.
 Add to this mix an assortment of antiques dealers (centered around Granby and 21st streets), chic boutiques, cafes and restaurants and it's easy to understand why this diverse neighborhood is one of Norfolk's most popular areas.
 If all that shopping makes you hungry, head to one of Ghent's favorite eateries, Doumar's Cones & Barbecue (1919 Monticello Ave.).
 Abe Doumar, the drive-in's original owner, was among several entrepreneurs who claimed to have invented the ice cream cone at the 1904 St. Louis World's Fair; Doumar's family still uses a machine from 1905 to hand-roll cones.